IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 # ibmz-accelerated-for-nvidia-triton-inference-server
-Documentation for IBM Z Accelerated for NVIDIA Triton Inference Server
+Use IBM Z Accelerated for NVIDIA Triton Inference Server to streamline and standardize AI inferences by deploying ML or DL models from any framework on any GPU- or CPU-based infrastructure.